spandhana-2128/Distributed-Payload-Steganography-on-Generative-Audio-Visual-Carriers/README.md

 This project was built for educational and security research purposes — exploring how steganographic techniques and anti-forensics measures work, including AES encryption, error correction, and tamper detection.
 It is not intended for malicious use.

-Specify your license here (e.g. MIT), or inherit from the upstream repo if applicable.